ddsky/api-league-clients/javascript/docs/FoodApi.md

   'maxVitaminB6': 80.9, // Number | The maximum amount of Vitamin B6 in milligrams the recipe can have per serving.
   'minVitaminB12': 30.4, // Number | The minimum amount of Vitamin B12 in milligrams the recipe must have per serving.
   'maxVitaminB12': 80.9, // Number | The maximum amount of Vitamin B12 in milligrams the recipe can have per serving.
-  'sort': meta-score, // String | The strategy to sort recipes by.
+  'sort': "meta-score", // String | The strategy to sort recipes by.
 See a full list of supported sorting options.
-  'sortDirection': ASC, // String | Whether to sort ascending or descending (ASC or DESC).
+  'sortDirection': "ASC", // String | Whether to sort ascending or descending (ASC or DESC).
   'offset': 0, // Number | The number of recipes to skip, between 0 and 900.
   'number': 3 // Number | The number of recipes, between 1 and 100.
 };